okta/okta.github.io/_source/_posts/2018-07-23-social-spring-boot.md

 ---
 layout: blog_post
-title: "Add Social Login Your Spring Boot 2 App"
+title: "Add Social Login Your Spring Boot 2.0 App"
 author: moksamedia
 description: "The primary benefits of social login are ease of use and security.
 It's easier for your users to log into your app if they can use credentials they've already created on a a service they trust."
-tags: [authentication, spring boot, oidc, social]
+tags: [authentication, spring boot, oidc, social login]
 tweets:
 - "Spring Boot + Okta + Social Auth in minutes! →"
 - "Enable Social Auth for you Spring Boot app with Okta"